Arkaeriit/ajtcalc/README.md

 To compute a sub-expression first you can put it between parentheses.
 You can use `(`, `{` or `[` to open parenthesis and `)`, `}` or `]` to close them.

+#### functions

+You can apply function on numbers or expressions.
+To do thant you have to write the name of the function then it's attributes between parenthesis, bracket or curly brackets.
+List of functions:
+* abs(x) : return the absolute value of x
+* floor(x) : return x rouned down
+* ceil(x) : return x rouned up
+* max(x,y) : return the bigest number between x and y
+* min(x,y) : return the smallest number between x and y

 ### Examples

 Here is a list of some valid expressions: